-Further information can be found on the library website or follow us on social media @@livunilibrary @@LivUniLibrary
+Further information can be found at liverpool. ac.uk/library or follow us on social media

+@livunilibrary

-Refresh and develop your academic and digital skills with KnowHow
+Develop your academic and digital skills with KnowHow

 Throughout your time at University, you will have opportunities to build and develop your skills for learning, such as study skills, time management and information and digital fluency, as well as employability skills.
 Your lecturers may identify areas that you need to develop and also highlight resources for you to use.